 Magenta’s complementary color is green, and the two look great together, but that isn’t the only color that goes with magenta:

 - Magenta with a range of pinks will bring to mind florals and feminine feelings.

 - For a romantic feel, like if you’re designing a card on Valentine’s Day, combine magenta with pink and orange hues.

-- Similar to the floral arrangement, try mixing magenta with different shades of green, brown, and even black to help balance magenta with earth tones.
+- Similar to the floral arrangement, try mixing magenta with different shades of green, brown, and even black to help balance magenta with earth tones and pastel colors.